| 1. Brass or bronze

 In the day, this needs to be extra large and extra bold to be readable.

 This color scheme is not visible at night, no matter how big, so please don't use it.
+At night, the shiny silver does not have enough reflectivity to stand out against the black background.
+There is not enough light/dark color contrast.
+Don't use this color scheme.

 17. The number is on the mailbox door.